A Valentine’s Story

 “Azam?” she asked, rubbing her eyes to make sure she wasn’t dreaming.

 The face didn’t move.
 It was triangular in shape and too high up, making whatever was standing there about seven feet tall.
 She studied its features.
-It looked almost like a normal face except it was far too pale and the eyes, nose and lips were spaced out farther than what they should have been.
+It looked almost like a normal face except it was far too pale and gaunt, the eyes seemed far too large, and its nose was short and pushed up with wide holes, like a skeleton.
 Its lips were so thin, she could barely tell it was smiling.
 Kailee cleared her throat and felt herself smile sheepishly back.